Home Try On + In-Depth Style Reviews, Style

 Looking for more honest style reviews?
 Check out my index of reviews, sorted by brand

 If you see something you like, you can shop it here and support this blog at the same time by shopping the affiliate links included in this post.
-Thank you for your support - it helps keep wayward ad-free, and allows me to continue sharing travel and style resources with you.
-Note: some items in this post were gifted, however this post is not sponsored.
+Thank you for your support - it helps keep Wayward ad-free and allows me to continue sharing travel and style resources with you.
+Note: some items in this post were gifted, however, this does not influence my reviews.

 The Daytripper Shirtdress